FloridaPlayers/Documents/Constitution.md

 3. Absentee ballotting is NOT permitted in any election
 4. Special elections may be called by the Artistic Director as necessary.
 5. Election results shall be posted no later than forty-eight (48) hours after the election.
 6. Two Executive board members will count the ballots.
 The Faculty Advisor shall be present at this counting.
-No Executive committee members running in said election may be permitted to count ballots.
+No Executive Board members running in said election may be permitted to count ballots.
 7. Nominees must be present at the election to accept an elected position.
 8. Florida Players WILL NOT be allowed to preside over the elections of its subgroups.
 Officers may provide assistance to the request of the subgroup but all elections for a subgroup will be upheld to the letter of that sub-group’s constitution.
 The officers may provide assistance in any way requested with the exception of influencing elections.